Angular content projection using ngContent directive

 <h1>I'm from app component</h1>

-Sometimes we need to pass the data in multiple places in such cases we need to target the data by using class name
+Sometimes we need to pass the data in multiple places in such cases we need to target the data by using class name, element name or attribute names.

 <div>